 CSF viral IgM titers are often useful for diagnosing acute infection, especially West Nile encephalitis, for which they are more reliable than PCR.
 CSF IgG and IgM titers may be more sensitive than PCR for varicella-zoster virus encephalitis.
 Paired acute and convalescent serologic tests of CSF and blood must be drawn several weeks apart; they can detect an increase in viral titers specific for certain viral infections.

 Brain biopsy may be indicated for patients who are worsening, who are responding poorly to treatment with acyclovir or another antimicrobial, or who have a lesion that is still undiagnosed.
+However, brain biopsy has a low yield unless it targets an abnormality seen on MRI or CT.

 Recovery from viral encephalitis may take a very long time.
 Mortality rate varies with cause, but severity of epidemics due to the same virus varies during different years.
 Permanent neurologic deficits are common among patients who survive severe infection.